gmcmillan100/docs/ip-routing-cheatsheet.md

    will take the shortest path.
 Not necessarily the path with the most available bandwidth.

-When a customer asks Procket to support 2547, we tell them it does not scale.
-Procket suggests customers use Layer 2 VPNs with the Martini or Kompella drafts.
-Procket also does not want to be the TE router that has terminate all these virtual routing tables.
-Procket wants to be at the core doing fast yet raw MPLS.
-That is, to build your core with Procket.
+When a customer asks Packet rocket to support 2547, we tell them it does not scale.
+Packet rocket suggests customers use Layer 2 VPNs with the Martini or Kompella drafts.
+Packet rocket also does not want to be the TE router that has terminate all these virtual routing tables.
+Packet rocket wants to be at the core doing fast yet raw MPLS.
+That is, to build your core with Packet rocket.

 g)